ManoranjaniS/ManoranjaniS/README.md

-# Hi there, I'm Manoranjani Selvakumar 👋
+# Hi, I'm Manoranjani Selvakumar 👋

-## Aspiring Full Stack Developer | 🚀
+## Aspiring Full Stack Developer

 Passionate CSE student with hands-on experience in Java, MySQL, and full-stack development.
 Strong problem-solving skills with a solid understanding of OOP.
 Actively seeking internship and job opportunities to apply and expand technical expertise in software development.